-The scale and intensity of China's drills have triggered outrage in the United States and other democracies, with the White House summoning China’s ambassador to Washington Friday to rebuke him over Beijing’s actions.
+The scale and intensity of China’s drills have triggered outrage in the United States and other democracies, with the White House summoning China’s ambassador to Washington Friday to rebuke him over Beijing’s actions.

-China's foreign minister countered with a warning for the United States, urging Washington not to escalate tensions.
+China’s foreign minister countered by warning Washington not to escalate tensions.

-"America's habit is to create a problem and then use this problem to achieve its goals.
-But this approach will not work with China," Wang Yi said at a press conference on the sidelines of the same summit.
+“America’s habit is to create a problem and then use this problem to achieve its goals.
+But this approach will not work with China,” Wang Yi told a press conference on the summit sidelines.